rahamat2/redisProject/readme.md

 ## Configuration

-1. Configure the redis server to run at the default port(6375).
+1. Configure the redis server to run at the default port (6379).
 2. Change the variable DB_URL in .env file, with MongoDB connection string.
 The .env file can be found in 'apiServer' folder.

 ## Run